 Funded by the Department of Child Health, Cardiff University and NSPCC.

 SURE is closely involved with the group.
-Team members are authors on several systematic reviews.
-In addition, Ruth Turley is the Trial Search Coordinators (TSC) who provides author support to review authors.
+Team members are authors on several Cochrane systematic reviews.

-The SURE team work with NICE on to produce high quality systematic reviews to support Guidance development - see below for examples.
+The SURE team work with NICE to produce high quality systematic reviews to support Guidance development - see below for examples.

 Systematic Reviews in Progress